 As you can see, there are a number of parties who all need to get paid and it can be a shocking revelation to learn what you are truly paying for what you initially believed to be an inexpensive or free benefit.

 The good news is that most plans have room for improvement within their fee structure.
 To determine how your plan ranks for fees among other retirement programs of your size, I always recommend requesting a benchmarking report.
 This report will show you which of the fees listed above are in the acceptable range and which are outside of the industry standards.
-Fiduciary Retirement Advisors will run this report for you, review the results, and make specific recommendations to enhance the plan at no additional cost to the plan sponsor or the participants.
+Sentinel Benefits & Financial Group will run this report for you, review the results, and make specific recommendations to enhance the plan at no additional cost to the plan sponsor or the participants.

 In the world of retirement planning, there is a saying: “Little and often makes a lot.”
 Unfortunately, this is also true for the charges being applied to your account.
 The changes you make today on the retirement plan can have a dramatic effect on your total balance several years down the road.
 I suggest investing a few hours into reviewing your plan’s fee structure.
 Your 70 year-old self will thank you for it!